 - NEW Riverside County Offers Growing List of Food Resources for Homebound Seniors

-- NEW Restaurants Deliver: Home Meals for Seniors Program: On April 24, 2020 Governor Gavin Newsom announced the launch of a first-in-the-nation Great Plates Delivered: Home Meals for Seniors program for individuals at high risk due to the COVID-19 pandemic.
+- Restaurants Deliver: Home Meals for Seniors Program Extended: On April 24, 2020, Governor Gavin Newsom announced the launch of a first-in-the-nation Great Plates Delivered: Home Meals for Seniors program, a meal delivery service for senior at high risk due to the COVID-19 pandemic.
 The Federal Emergency Management Agency (FEMA) Public Assistance program has authorized a time extension for the Great Plates Delivered program to August 9, 2020.

 - Emergency Economic Preparation & Protection Plan - Lift to Rise has created the Economic Protection Plan for the Coachella Valley Region and includes a helpful resource page to help coordinate efforts and connect Coachella Valley Families to available public resources and financial relief.